columbiaprep/cgps-tech-website-ghost/README.md

 4. Rename the folder if you wish
 5. Start developing!

+# Configure Routing
+1. Run ghost: ```ghost start```
+2. Navigate to the Ghost Dashboard
+3. Go to settings > labs
+4. Upload the routes.yaml file from this repository

 # Development

 Styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
 You'll need [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com/) and [Gulp](https://gulpjs.com) installed globally.
 After that, from the theme's root directory: